Choosing Leather

 These are my current thoughts on leather choices for the various parts of a handmade shoe.
 First, a little introduction to shoe leather.

-Vegetable tanned leather is the mother of leathers.
-It’s tanned through a traditional process, free of harmful chemicals and with a genuine smell.
+Vegetable tanned leather is the mother of leathers, having existed for some 7000 years.
+It’s tanned through a traditional process, free from harmful chemicals, and with a genuine smell.
 It ages beautifully over time, takes dye with ease, and is very durable.
 You can moisten, shape and stamp vegetable tanned leather in ways that you simply cannot do with chrome tanned leather.
-On the downside, its ability to soak up water like a sponge is not always beneficial.
+On the downside, its ability to soak up water like a sponge is not always beneficial, and it isn’t very resistant to heat.

 Cut